 Spot Lies - Masterclass in Detecting Deception

-“Sometimes the hardest truths are the ones we’re already carrying,” came a gentle voice, breaking through my digital spiral.
+“Sometimes the hardest truths are the ones we’re already carrying,” came a gentle voice, breaking through my frantic scrolling.

 Looking up, I met the warm gaze of an elderly man whose weathered face told stories of decades of human observation.
 His nametag identified him as Jack, the coffee shop owner I’d seen but never truly noticed before.
 Without waiting for an invitation, he settled into the chair across from me, moving with the unhurried confidence of someone who had seen this scene play out countless times before.